Back to top

 The required license for using Knox Manage.

-• Includes the maximum number of registrable devices and the validity period.
+• Includes the maximum number of device assignments and the validity period.

 • Provides an alert 90 days prior to the expiration date.